awslabs/generative-ai-cdk-constructs/src/patterns/gen-ai/aws-contentgen-appsync-lambda/README.md

 3. Lambda function first implement text moderation using Amazon Comprehend to check for inappropriate content.

-4. The functions then generate an image from the text using Amazon Bedrock with the stability.stable-diffusion-xl model.
+4. The functions then generate an image from the text using Amazon Bedrock with the stability.stable-diffusion-xl/amazon.titan-image-generator-v1 model.

 5. Next, image moderation is performed using Amazon Rekognition to further ensure appropriateness.